The Garden Party! #NicGoesToSeoul Day 2

 A little 'buwis buhay' shot hahaha.
 It doesn't look like it but going to this spot is a little dangerous because of all the rocks you'll land on once you fall 🫣

-The whole garden is massive that our allotted tour time here of 1 hour and a half is not enough to take loads of photos and appreciate nature and all it's wonders.
-Aside from taking photos there are things visitors can do inside The Garden of Morning calm such as have a meal in a restaurant, chill inside a coffee shop/bakery, and waste away your wons at their souvenir, however these establishments weren't open when we went there.
-I'm not sure why the establishments were not open that time since we arrived at around 8-9 in the morning because at that time I badly need a cup of piping hot coffee to function as a normal human being.
+The whole garden is massive that our allotted tour time here of 1 and a half hours is not enough to take loads of photos and appreciate nature and all its wonders.
+Aside from taking photos, there are things visitors can do inside The Garden of Morning calm, such as have a meal in a restaurant, chill inside a coffee shop/bakery, and waste away your wons at their souvenir.
+However, these establishments weren't open when we went there.
+I'm not sure why the establishments were not open at that time since we arrived at around 8-9 in the morning, because at that time I badly needed a cup of piping hot coffee to function as a normal human being.

 Come to think of it, it really was a good call for our tour guide to make this the first stop when there were still no other visitors aside from us.
 Just imagine if the place is brimming with tourists, all the more our 1 hour won't be enough for us to snap photos at magdrama pak pak!